JPCortesP/DemoBuilder/StepbyStep/2 - RGs and Network.md

   *   Servers for other servers that can be off and are less important
   *   Apps might be non-server apps or even server-apps that our hypothetical users could access
   *   R3 are clients, either hybrid Domain join or not, which are client VMs we don't necessarily want them to access unrestricted to other stuff
+  *   The last Network, is there if you even want to create a VPN to somewhere, you'll need a full /24 network available

 All of these follows the onion/rings of sensitivity concept.
 NSGs next will make this more intuitive.